-Based on the findings outlined in this report, it is the determination of the MRA that this area should be designated as the East Downtown Metropolitan Redevelopment Area.
-If the MR Area is approved by City Council, the MRA will utilize powers made available through MR Code and work with the community to create a MR Plan to encourage revitalization and private investment within the East Downtown Metropolitan Redevelopment Area.
+Based on the findings outlined in this report, it is the recommendation of the MRA that the existing Old Albuquerque High School Metropolitan Redevelopment Area should be expanded and renamed to the East Downtown/Huning Highlands/South Martineztown Metropolitan Redevelopment Area, as reflected in this report.
+If the major expansion and name change is approved by City Council, the MRA will utilize powers made available through the MR Code and work with the community to create a MR Plan to encourage revitalization and private investment within the East Downtown/Huning Highlands/South Martineztown Metropolitan Redevelopment Area.

-MRA staff encourages the Albuquerque Development Commission to make a recommendation to the Albuquerque City Council to APPROVE the Designation of the East Downtown Metropolitan Redevelopment Area based on the four findings of blight contained in this report.
-These four finding of blight conditions include:
+MRA staff encourages the Albuquerque Development Commission to make a recommendation to the Albuquerque City Council to APPROVE the major expansion of the Old Albuquerque High School MR Area and renaming to the East Downtown/Huning Highlands/South Martineztown Metropolitan Redevelopment Area based on the four findings of blight contained in this report.
+These four finding of blighted conditions include: